petsc/petsc/doc/faq/index.rst

 for ``PCBDDC``.
 This requires matrices be constructed with ``MatCreateIS()`` via the finite element method.
 See ``src/ksp/ksp/tests/ex59.c`` for an example.

-You Have AIJ And BAIJ Matrix Formats, And SBAIJ For Symmetric Storage, How Come No SAIJ?
+You have AIJ and BAIJ matrix formats, and SBAIJ for symmetric storage, how come no SAIJ?
 ----------------------------------------------------------------------------------------

 Just for historical reasons; the SBAIJ format with blocksize one is just as efficient as an SAIJ would be.

-Can I Create BAIJ Matrices With Different Size Blocks For Different Block Rows?
+Can I Create BAIJ matrices with different size blocks for different block rows?
 -------------------------------------------------------------------------------

 No. The ``MATBAIJ`` format only supports a single fixed block size on the entire